-Explain what is important when preparing for an interview

-Identify types of interviewing, commonly asked questions, and how to answer them effectively

-Understand your role in the process and how to navigate (before the interview, during the interview, and after the interview)
+Explain what is important when preparing for an interview Identify types of interviewing, commonly asked questions, and how to answer them effectively Understand your role in the process and how to navigate (before the interview, during the interview, and after the interview)

-What is an interview for?
-PURPOSE
+What is the purpose of an interview?

-Market Yourself 2

-Find out more about the organization

-Determine good fit for you and the employer
+1 2 3 Market Yourself Find out more about the organization Determine good fit for you and the employer

-The First Impression

-It begins far before you actually interview!
+The First Impression It begins far before you actually interview!

-Career Fair or Networking
+Career Fair or Networking Email

-Email

-Application Materials

-Phone Call
+Application Materials Phone Call